Scaling Search Relevance: Augmenting App Store Ranking with LLM-Generated Judgments: Offline Experimental Evaluation

 \subsubsection{Experimental Setup}

-We compared three LLM configurations: \begin{enumerate} \item \textbf{Pretrained 3B}: A pretrained $3$-billion parameter in-house model. \item \textbf{Pretrained 30B}: A pretrained $30$-billion parameter in-house model. \item \textbf{Finetuned 3B}: The $3$B model, fine-tuned on the training set of human judgments dataset described in Section~\ref{sec:offline_dataset}. \end{enumerate} We experimented with various prompt configurations (zero-shot vs. few-shot, textual vs. numeric labels) using query and app metadata.
-To determine the best configuration, we evaluated each model's performance against a held-out validation set of judgments from human judges, reporting precision, recall, and F1 scores.
+We compared three LLM configurations: \begin{enumerate} \item \textbf{Pretrained 3B}: A pretrained $3$-billion parameter in-house model. \item \textbf{Pretrained 30B}: A pretrained $30$-billion parameter in-house model. \item \textbf{Finetuned 3B}: The $3$B model, fine-tuned on the training set of human judgments dataset described in Section~\ref{sec:offline_dataset}. \end{enumerate} We experimented with various prompt configurations (zero-shot vs. few-shot, string vs. numeric labels) using query and app metadata.
+To determine the best configuration, we evaluated each model's ability to predict the relevance label assigned by human judges on a held-out validation set.
+We report precision, recall, and F1 scores across all relevance classes.